kermitt2/biblio_glutton_harvester/Readme.md

 * Mirrors of pre-downloaded/dump resources can be used as the harvesting is performed for higher download rate for arXiv and PLOS resources.

-* As a bonus, image thumbnails of the front page of the PDF are created and stored with the PDF.
+* As a bonus, image thumbnails of the front page of the PDF can be created and stored with the PDF.

-* It is also possible to harvest only a random sample of PDF instead of complete sets.
+* It is also possible to harvest only a random sample of PDF or just a list of DOIs instead of complete sets.

+* For full texts present on PubMed Central, JATS XML can be downloaded complementary to PDF.
+Similarly, if an arXiv source mirror is provided, the PDF and LaTex source from arXiv will be harvested.

-The utility can be used in particular to harvest the full **Unpaywall** dataset (PDF) and the full **PMC** publications (PDF and corresponding NLM XML files).
+The utility can be used in particular to harvest the full **Unpaywall** dataset (PDF) and the full **PMC** publications (PDF and corresponding JATS/NLM XML files).
 The tool is designed to scale to several ten million of full text and metadata downloads.

 ## Requirements